dhrubanka/translingorefine/README.md

 ## Overview

 TransLingo Refine is a Firefox extension designed to enhance your reading experience by seamlessly refining translated content with precision.
 It empowers users to enjoy translated content that reads naturally and resonates with their preferences.
-The extension offers features such as precision enhancement, dynamic word renaming, and the ability to apply predefined lists for various contexts.
+The extension offers features such as dynamic word renaming, and the ability to apply predefined lists for various contexts.

 ## Features